Mohammed-Hammood/github-authentication/README.md

   - social-auth-core==4.3.0
   - sqlparse==0.4.2
   - urllib3==1.26.12
- # How run the application:
+ # How to run the application:
- - clone the application to your local machine
+ - clone this repository to your local machine.
  - Install virtual environment by the following comand: virtualenv my_env
  - Activate the virtual environment by the following comand:
     - Linux: source my_env/bin/activate